 8 Refreshing Ways to Keep Cool During the Polish Summer

-Chłodnik: the Polish gazpacho
+The Polish gazpacho

 Originally, the movement’s goal was to promote cultural beer-drinking in English-style pubs instead of the omnipresent vodka.
-It was an attempt at fighting alcoholism (with the culture of drinking beer).
-Both the humorous name and the disillusionment with Poland's political transformation led some Poles to actually vote for the party.
-The party's appeal was reflected in the popular remark that maybe with the PPPP in power "things won't be better but for sure they’ll be funnier'.
+It was an attempt at fighting alcoholism (with the culture of drinking beer, well...).
+Both the humourous name and the disillusionment with Poland's political transformation led some Poles to actually vote for the party.
+The party's appeal was reflected in the popular remark that maybe with the PPPP in power 'things sure won't be better but at least they’ll be funnier'.

 Gherkins as you never knew them

 History in a Vodka Bottle: How Baczewski Ruled European Royal Courts, Invented Marketing & Rose from the Ashes